GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ```
 <br>

-2. Authorize a service account to use `TAG_CREATOR_SA` and to invoke the Tag Engine Cloud Run service:
+2. Authorize a service account to use `TAG_CREATOR_SA` and to invoke the Tag Engine API Cloud Run service (tag-engine-api):

 ```
 export CLIENT_SA="tag-engine-client@<PROJECT>.iam.gserviceaccount.com"